Pupils from small towns have better educational attainment than in larger towns research shows

-Pupils from small towns have better educational attainment than in larger towns like Mansfield research shows
+Pupils from small towns have better educational attainment than in larger towns like Kirkby and Sutton research shows

 The study followed the fortunes of state school pupils who sat their GCSEs in 2012/13, looking at how many went on to get A-levels, degrees and other qualifications.